How to Build a Water Garden Pond

 Place the Hydro Vortex™ Filter at the head of your waterfalls and stream.

 Place the HydroClean™ Pond Skimmer and its Remote Installation Pipe at the opposite end of your design.

 A water garden pond is virtually always designed with three shelves at varying depths.
 The pond is excavated in “stair-steps” to a maximum depth of 24″.
 The first step is the “Marginal Plant” shelf at 6″ – 10″ deep.
 The second shelf is the “Water Lily” shelf with varying depths of 12″ – 18″.
 The Maximum Depth is typically 24″.

 The first step in constructing your water garden pond is to attach the plumbing to the Hydro Vortex™ Easy to Clean Waterfall Filter.
 All Hydro Vortex™ Filters come complete with PVC pipe adapters, drain pipe, and Fish-Safe Silicone Sealant.

-You’ll then thread the PVC male pipe adapter with Siliconed threads directly into the Solid Brass Female threads of the Hydro Vortex™ Filter’s Bottom Drain Clean-out Port.
+You’ll then thread the PVC male pipe adapter with Siliconed threads directly into the Solid Brass Female threads of the Hydro Vortex™ Filter’s Bottom Drain Outlet Port.
+It is the port in the middle and closest to the bottom of the filter.
 Thread it in just as tight as you can get it with your hands – no need for a large wrench.
 Make sure to not cross the threads.